apache/incubator-brooklyn/brooklyn-docs/guide/start/managing.md

 ## Sensors

-*Sensors* are properties which reflect the state of an *entity* and provide a real-time picture of an *entity* in an application.
+*Sensors* are properties which show the state of an *entity* and provide a real-time picture of an *entity* within an application.

-To view the sensors on the application itself, use the command below:
+You can view the sensors available on the application using:

 {% highlight bash %}
-$ br app Tomcat sensor
+$ br application Tomcat sensor
 {% endhighlight %}
 <pre>
 Name                       Description                                                                             Value